 The following toys can be safe and visually stimulating for children:

-- Under 12 months: brightly colored mobiles, stuffed animals, stacking blocks
+• Under 12 months: brightly colored mobiles, stuffed animals, stacking blocks.

-- 12 – 24 months: Board books, blocks, puzzles, shape sorters, toys with lights
+• 12 – 24 months: Board books, blocks, puzzles, shape sorters, toys with lights.

-- 24 -36 months: Finger paints, felt board and pieces, musical toys, magnetic letters
+• 24 -36 months: Finger paints, felt board and pieces, musical toys, magnetic letters.

-- 3 – 6 years: Large crayons and markers, board games, toy camera
+• 3 – 6 years: Large crayons and markers, board games, toy camera.

-- 9 – 10 years old: Modeling clay, bicycle, sports equipment
+• 9 – 10 years old: Modeling clay, bicycle, sports equipment.

 Do you have any favorite safe toys you recommend for children?

-The UPMC Eye Center is a national leader in the treatment of eye diseases and disorders.
+The UPMC Vision Institute is a national leader in the treatment of eye diseases and disorders.
 We seek to improve and restore your vision to help your quality of life, diagnosing and treating a wide range of conditions in both children and adults.
 Our treatments include both surgical and nonsurgical options.
 We also offer routine eye screenings and have full-scale optical shops.
 Find an eye expert close to you.